gobbez/gobbezlearningtoolbox/README.md

 #### DeepLearning:
 Most common Keras Deep Learning models.
-* imports_regression(): Most used imports for Keras Deep Learning - Regression
+* imports(): Common imports for Keras
-* imports_classifier(): Most used import for Keras Deep Learning - Classifier

-* sequential(): Simple ready-to-go guide for a sequential Deep Learning model using Keras
+* common_path(): Simple step-by-step schema when dealing with Deep Learning

-* image_classifier(): Simple model to classify images using CNN
+* dense(): A densely connected network is a pile of Dense layers to elaborate vector data.
+* convnet(): Convolutions layers search local patterns, applying the same transformation to different (patch).
+* rnn(): Recurrent Neural Network elaborates a single timestep input at time while keeping a state.

+* pre_elaboration(): List the most used data pre-elaboration techniques

+* callbacks(): Explain how to configure Keras Callbacks for different advanced techniques
 * dropout(): Explain how to set a simple DropOut
 * learning_rate_scheduler(): Explain how to modify learning rate based on epochs
 * mixed_precision(): Explain how to setup a mixed_precision training
-* gradient_accumulation(): Explain how to use gradient accolumation to increase batch size
+* gradient_accumulation(): Explain how to use gradient accumulation to increase batch size

+* TensorBoard(): Show how to use Tensorflow TensorBoard to gain insights of your neural network
+* plot_model(): Show how to use Keras plot_model to create an image of the layers of your neural network

 * compile(): Explain how to compile a model
 * train(): Explain how to train a model